• Skip to primary navigation

 Star Rating

-Bottom LineA well-priced running treadmill that folds up and offers standard workout programs and Netflix streaming without an additional subscription fee.A treadmill for most people with a softly-cushioned, foldable deck, automatic adjusting in interactive iFIT, and streaming apps like Netflix.This premium, non-folding treadmill offers streaming of Peloton’s workout classes directly from the touch screen.A compact, folding treadmill with a large, beautiful 22” touchscreen for streaming iFIT while running.
-A leading folding treadmill in deck cushioning, max speed, and motor power, all with iFIT features like automatic adjustments and Netflix.
+Bottom LineA well-priced running treadmill that folds up and offers standard workout programs and Netflix streaming without an additional subscription fee.A treadmill for most people with a softly-cushioned, foldable deck, automatic adjusting in interactive iFIT, and streaming apps like Netflix.This premium, non-folding treadmill offers streaming of Peloton’s workout classes directly from the touch screen.A leading folding treadmill in deck cushioning, max speed, and motor power, all with iFIT features like automatic adjustments and Netflix.
+The ProForm Carbon Pro 9000 Treadmill is a sturdy running treadmill with a folding frame and great onscreen content available with an iFIT subscription.

 Awards Earned